-Columbus is an authentic Rivertown.
-The gently rolling waters of the Chattahoochee have provided food, energy, employment, and recreation for the citizens of Columbusthroughout the years.
+Columbus is an authentic rivertown.
 Today, the river is home to the 15-mile trail known as the Chattahoochee RiverWalk.
 The RiverWalk provides an excellent facility to bike, in-line skate, jog, or just take a leisurely stroll and enjoy the scenery.

-As Georgia's third-largest city, Columbus has over 3,200 quality hotel/motel rooms and numerous meeting facilities.
+As Georgia's second-largest city, Columbus has more than 4,000 quality hotel/motel rooms and numerous meeting facilities.
 And, with so many fine accommodations and convention space, the city plays host to hundreds of tour groups as well as state, regional, and national meetings each year.
 Columbus is home to Fort Benning, the best Army installation in the world.